The Expiration Streaming Model: Diameter, $k$-Center, Counting, Sampling, and Friends: Approximating the Diameter in Expiration Streams

-\paragraph{Update procedure.} Each time an item $p$ is inserted, we use \Cref{alg:diameter_general_exp} to update the data structure.
-If the item is long, we store it. \Cref{li:updateRadius} ensures that for each stored (long) item~$q_i$, the radius~$r_i$ is correct: if~$q_i$ does not dominate the new item~$p$ and the distance from~$q_i$ to~$p$ is larger than~$r_i$, we update the radius to be this distance.
-Otherwise, if~$q_i$ dominates~$p$, then for the value of~$j$ such that their distance is in $[(1+\eps/3)^j, (1+\eps/3)^{j+1})$, the algorithm checks and if $A[j]<E(p)$, then the time $A[j]$ is updated to the expiration time~$E(p)$ of the new item (\cref{li:updateArray1}--\ref{li:updateArray2}).
+\subparagraph*{Update Procedure.} Each time an item $(p, S, E)$ is inserted, we use \Cref{alg:diameter_general_exp} to update the data structure.
+If the item is long, we store it.
+Line~\ref{li:updateRadius} ensures that for each stored (long) item~$q_i$, the radius~$r_i$ is correct: if~$q_i$ does not dominate the new item~$p$ and the distance from~$q_i$ to~$p$ is larger than~$r_i$, we update the radius to be this distance.
+Otherwise, if~$q_i$ dominates~$p$, then for the value of~$j$ such that their distance is in $[(1+\eps/3)^j, (1+\eps/3)^{j+1})$, the algorithm updates $A[j]$ to $\max\{A[j],E(p)\}$ (lines \ref{li:updateArray1}--\ref{li:updateArray2}).

-To achieve our bound on the number~$k$ of the stored items, we further delete all stored items that are inserted between two stored items with a similar radius.
+To achieve our bound on the number~$k$ of the stored items, we further discard all stored items that are inserted between two stored items with a similar radius.
 In particular, if $q_i$ and $q_j$ with $i\leq j$ are two stored points such that $(1+\eps/3)\cdot r_j>r_i$, then we discard all items $q_t$ with $t\in \{i+1, \dots, j-1\}$.
 Finally, at the end of the update procedure of adding an item, we reindex the stored items starting from $1$, keeping their order.

-\paragraph{Handling deletions.} As long as at least two items are stored, the algorithm maintains the invariant that~$E(q_1)\leq T<E(q_2)$ for the current time step~$T$.
+\subparagraph*{Handling Expirations.} As long as at least two items are stored, the algorithm maintains the invariant that~$E(q_1)\leq T<E(q_2)$ for the current time step~$T$.
 In the time step~$T=E(q_2)$, the algorithm discards~$q_1$ from the data structure along with its radius $r_1$.
 The remaining items are reindexed starting from~$1$, keeping their order.
 As all stored items are long, at each time step at most one stored item expires.